3DotDev/.NETGuard/README.md

 .NETGuard is a modded version of [ConfuserEX](https://github.com/yck1509/ConfuserEx) by Yck, which aim to improve it.

-Please have a look at [NETLocker's wiki page](https://github.com/XenocodeRCE/.NETGuard/wiki) !
+Please have a look at [.NET Guard's wiki page](https://github.com/XenocodeRCE/.NETGuard/wiki) !

 ----------